& MORSE CODE TELEGRAPHY The

 very well designed kit for transmitting and receiving Morse Code

-$60, this rig has very good performance and many of the features found
+No longer sold by Dave, this rig has very good performance and many of

 knowledge of electronics and kit building are required, but well worth